 To avoid surprises, ask for a complete breakdown of all potential costs upfront.
 Carefully review the pricing tiers to understand what’s included in each plan and what counts as an add-on.
 A transparent pricing model is a good sign that the company values a straightforward relationship with its customers.

-Your Game Plan for a Smooth Software Rollout
+Your Step-by-Step Plan for a Smooth Rollout

 Bringing new software into your business can feel like a huge undertaking.
 But a thoughtful rollout plan makes all the difference between a tool that gathers digital dust and one that truly changes how your team works.
 By breaking the process down into manageable steps, you can set your team up for a successful transition.